muhammad-abdullaahh/Computer-Architecture-and-Logic-Design/README.md

 - A final project will be implemented to integrate concepts from both **logic design** and **computer architecture**.
 - Details and requirements will be shared in **Week 18**.

----

-## 🤝 Contribution

-If you’d like to contribute:
-1. Fork this repo
-2. Create a new branch (`feature/your-feature`)
-3. Commit changes
-4. Submit a pull request